randy3k/R-Box/README.md

   5. Support Roxygen, Rcpp, R Sweave and R Markdown syntaxes.
   6. [knitr](https://github.com/yihui/knitr) build command for R markdown and Rnw files.

-This package contains an extended version of the R syntax definition, so you can safely disable the default `R` package.
-If you are only interested in the syntax files, check [R-Extended](https://github.com/randy3k/R-Extended).
+If you are only interested in the syntax files, checkout [R-Extended](https://github.com/randy3k/R-Extended).

 If you like it, you could send me some tips via [![](http://img.shields.io/gittip/randy3k.svg)](https://www.gittip.com/randy3k).